 The State Park plat from NE 75th to 80th Streets, 30th to 35th Avenues NE, was also filed in 1890 and its streets were named for the investors, Mr. Charles Baker, with Jennings, Stixrud and Wood.
 Before the 1930s some people used the old street names when listing their address in the city directory, such as Mr. Boulden who lived at “NE 80th Street and Charles Avenue” (31st Ave NE.)

 The Wedgwood area in northeast Seattle was so thinly populated until the 1940s, that this may be one reason why the 1890s plat-filed street names never really took hold.
 Some of the streets of northeast Seattle were not actually put through until the 1950s and by then the system of numbered streets and avenues predominated.
-Today Wedgwood is a neighborhood which has only numbers, and no named streets at all.
+All of northeast Seattle finally came into the Seattle City Limits in 1954, when the north city limit was set at 145th Street as it remains today.
+Today Wedgwood in northeast Seattle is a neighborhood which has only numbered streets, and no named streets at all.

 Plat maps – available on-line at the King County Parcel Viewer.